nafiul-nipu/GenomeVisProject/README.md

 3. Create the data directory expected by the frontend:
    `frontend/public/dataroot/`

 4. Copy the processed dataset into `frontend/public/dataroot/`.
+The example processed data sample is in the `frontend/public/dataroot/` folder already

 ```
    Example structure: